emmanuel2199/melbourne-parking-availability-prediction/README.md

 ---

+## Technologies Used

+### Programming Language

+- Python

+### Libraries

+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn
+- Folium

+### Tools

+- Jupyter Notebook
+- Git
+- GitHub

+---

 ## Methodology

 ### Data Integration

-Parking sensor data was combined with parking restriction signage data.
+Parking sensor data was combined with parking restriction signage data to determine whether parking was legally allowed at specific times.

 ### Data Cleaning

-Missing values and inconsistent records were handled to ensure accurate modelling.
+The datasets were cleaned and preprocessed to remove inconsistencies and missing values.

 ### Feature Engineering

 Time-based features were created including:

 - Hour of day